Credit Card Skimmers

 What is credit card skimming?

 Credit card skimming is the act of attaching an illegal device that copies and stores customer credit card information to retail devices such as ATMs, fuel dispensers, and point of sale systems.
 The copied information is then retrieved by the criminal and used to perform fraudulent transactions utilizing the stolen credit card information.
 The Weights and Measures Services Division inspects for credit card skimmers on a regular basis during inspections at fuel dispensing sites.
 In addition, we respond to complaints when a customer suspects that their credit card information may have been skimmed at a fuel dispenser.
-In 2016, the Weights and Measures Services Division documented 88 credit card skimming devices found in retail fuel dispensers.
-So far in 2017, we have documented 50 skimmers.

 A credit card skimmer found by a Weights and Measures investigator.